Description by Julia Krivoruchko

 Since the creation of the independent Greek state in 1830, organized teaching of the Greek language to Jewish schoolchildren became increasingly common, and it soon resulted in the spread of Greek literacy and switching to the Greek alphabet as the main system of writing Judeo-Greek.

 Although the Holocaust decimated the Romaniote communities, a few speakers of Judeo-Greek varieties remained alive.
 The survivors intermarried with the descendants of Sephardic communities, Jews from other countries and local Greeks.
-Many Judeo-Spanish speakers in Greek territories abandoned their language in favour of Greek, occasionally incorporating Jewish features.
+Many Judeo-Spanish speakers in Greek territories abandoned their language in favor of Greek, occasionally incorporating Jewish features.
 The area where Judeo-Greek is now spoken is limited almost exclusively to Greece.

 Linguistic features and current status